verzajr/verzaJr/README.md

 Hi!
-I'm @verzajr and just started with studying sw development as a part-time effort along my full-time job as engineer.
+I'm @verzajr and just started studying sw development as a part-time effort along my full-time job as engineer.

 I'm very interested on all sorts of electrification and software development.